mohsenBanan/mohsenBanan/readme.md

 The Libre-Halaal ByStar Digital Ecosystem
 =========================================

 I am an engineer and researcher.
-Over the past two decades, I have dedicated my work to constructing a comprehensive, interdisciplinary, ambitious, complex, and ethics-oriented non-proprietary digital ecosystem.
+Over the past two decades, I have been working on creating a comprehensive, interdisciplinary, ambitious, complex, and ethics-oriented non-proprietary digital ecosystem.
 This ecosystem challenges the existing proprietary American digital ecosystem while operating concurrently alongside it.
 We call it ByStar (By*).
 ByStar's primary offerings are tangible autonomy and genuine privacy on a very large scale.
 ByStar represents a moral inversion of the proprietary American internet services model.
 Recently, I authored a book outlining an interdisciplinary blueprint for the realization of ByStar.

 ------------------------------------------------------------------------